Introduction

 here

-for PyCharm, here for Sublime Text, or here for general information on integrating your IDE with conda
+for PyCharm, here for Sublime Text, or here for general information on integrating your IDE with conda).

-A Python KNIME node needs to implement the configure
+A Python KNIME node needs to implement the configure and execute

 methods, so it will generally be a class.
 The node description is